Jun 17, 2024

 Product managers are focused on understanding the customer, the market, and the competitive landscape to develop products that meet customer needs.
 Product marketing managers pour their time into developing an effective marketing strategy around the product to drive awareness.
 It’s a symbiotic relationship between the two.
 One cannot exist without the other.

 At the end of the day, both product managers and product marketing managers are responsible for driving growth and ensuring that products are successful.
 However, they each have their own distinct focus and skillset.
-Let’s take a closer look at some of their responsibilities.
+Let’s take a closer look at some of their responsibilities.liza collin discussing product marketing on the market mentors podcast

 What does it take to be a Product Marketing Manager?

-In order to become a product marketing manager, you first need a good amount of experience in work.
+In order to become a product marketing manager, you first need a good amount of work experience.
 This is because product marketing managers work across all areas of the business so you need the ability to collaborate and influence.
-Hence it’s very rare to see junior product marketing manager jobs.
+Hence, it’s very rare to see junior product marketing manager jobs.
+Communication skills are crucial in this role, as you need to maintain consistent communication with stakeholders, project management, team members, and multiple stakeholders.
 This is a strategic role, so you need a good amount of experience behind you and some gravitas with it.

 And because people don’t move up through the ranks in product marketing, they will come from other areas of the business.
 The most common areas are demand generation marketing, PR, customer success, product management or even sales.

 However, the key difference with a lot of those roles is that you’re supporting other teams.
 You’re doing work that helps make their jobs easier.
-So a lot of the time, product marketers can be the unsung heroes in a business – just bear this in mind if it’s something you’re considering.
+So a lot of the time, product marketers can be the unsung heroes in a business; just keep this in mind if it’s something you’re considering.

 What does a Product Marketing Manager do?

-Through written documents and presentations, a product marketing manager will outline the marketing strategy for a product launch and detail the execution of this strategy.
+Through written documents and presentations, a product marketing manager will outline the marketing strategy and marketing campaigns for a product launch and detail the execution of this strategy.
 They will typically participate in the creation of the overall marketing plan for the business.

 To succeed in their role, a PMM will need to do the following: